nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Clears all tasks from TaskManager <br>
 Format: `reset`

+### GUI

+## 2.20 Done List View

+The Done List View displays all the done tasks the user has marked done

+## 2.21 Calendar View

+The Calendar List View displays all undone tasks on the selected day and does not display deadline tasks.
+The selected day is scrollable using the the 2 arrow buttons, and can be reset to current day by pressing on the `Today` button.

 ## 3. FAQ

 **Q**: How do I transfer my data to another Computer? <br>